Constitutionality of Prostitution Statutes

 The City of Tampa prostitution ordinance in Wyche provided that it was unlawful for any person to “[l]oiter, while a pedestrian or in a motor vehicle, in or near any thoroughfare or place open to the public in a manner and under circumstances manifesting the purpose of inducing, enticing, soliciting, or procuring another to commit an act of prostitution, sodomy, fellatio, cunnilingus, masturbation for hire, pandering, or other lewd or indecent act.”
 Id. at 233 n.
 2.

-The prostitution ordinance also listed “circumstances” which law enforcement may consider when determining whether this “purpose is manifested.”
-Under the Tampa ordinance in Wyche, law enforcement was permitted to consider:
+The prostitution ordinance also listed “circumstances” that law enforcement may consider when determining whether this “purpose is manifested.”
+Under the Tampa ordinance in Wyche, law enforcement was permitted to consider the following:

 Id. at 233 n.
 2

 In the Wyche decision, the Florida Supreme Court found:

 The ordinance limits the rights of those who have been previously convicted of prostitution to engage in noncriminal routine activities.
 The ordinance suggests that it is incriminating when a “known prostitute” “repeatedly beckons to, stops or attempts to stop, or engages passers-by in conversation, or repeatedly stops, or attempts to stop motor vehicle operators by hailing, waving of arms, or any bodily gesture.”
 Hailing a cab or a friend, chatting on a public street, and simply strolling aimlessly are time-honored pastimes in our society and are clearly protected under Florida as well as federal law.
 All Florida citizens enjoy the inherent right to window shop, saunter down a sidewalk, and wave to friends and passersby with no fear of arrest.